a0932873144a/GAN/README.md

 anime_stylegan2_google_colab_example.py:

-In this code, it will mostly deal with people's faces.
+In this program, it will mostly deal with people's faces.
 There are three features of styleGAN.
 First, it can combine two different faces to generate a new face with their features.
 Secondly, it can generate the changing process of two given pictures.
 And these generated pictures will look like a real faces.